National Power Rangers Day

 The Power Rangers Were Based On a Japanese Series.

 One of the things that everyone should know is that the Power Rangers were based on a Japanese series called Super Sentai that aired in 1975.
-This show ran approximately 2-years and spawned several spin-offs such as Turbo Rangers, Battle Rangers, Goggle Five Rangers, and Ninja Rangers.
-The American version of the Power Rangers was modeled off of Beast Rangers of the Dinosaur Corps.
+This show ran for approximately two years and spawned several spin-offs such as Turbo Rangers, Battle Rangers, Goggle Five Rangers, and Ninja Rangers.
+The American version of the Power Rangers was modeled after Beast Rangers of the Dinosaur Corps.
 Some of the original footage from this show can even be found in the Power Rangers show.

 Two Villains Were Voiced By Bryan Cranston

 What few people realize is that Bryan Cranston did the voice work for two villains in the show.
-He did the voice work for the episode “A Bad Reflection On You” and for “Foul Play In The Sky.”
+He provided the voices for the episodes “A Bad Reflection On You” and “Foul Play In The Sky.”

-Celebrating National Power Ranger’s Day is very easy.
-All a person has to do is to spend some time watching the Mighty Morphin Power Rangers television series, throwing a Power Rangers themed party, or posting their favorite Power Ranger memes to social media using the hashtag #NationalPowerRangerDay.
+Celebrating National Power Rangers Day is very easy.
+All a person has to do is spend some time watching the Mighty Morphin Power Rangers television series, throw a Power Rangers-themed party, or post their favorite Power Ranger memes to social media using the hashtag #NationalPowerRangersDay.
 They can also dress up as their favorite Power Rangers to commemorate the day.